Blog

 Thomson Electrac HD Linear Actuator - Fatal Error Flag at Low Speed

 As part of a customer project, I was asked to develop a hardware system to control a linear actuator, specifically the Thomson Electrac HD model with SAE J1939 interface.
-The Electrac Linear Actuator is a great product, and it is always rewarding to see the application literally move.
-Yet, working on this application was at [...]
+The Electrac Linear Actuator is a great product, and it is always rewarding to see the application move.
+Yet, working on this application was, at times, [...]